-- If FBAR penalties have been previously assessed against the taxpayer or if the taxpayer has previously received an FBAR warning letter; - If the taxpayer has a financial interest or authority over a financial account(s) located outside his/her country of residence; - If the taxpayer has a financial interest in an entity or entities located outside his/her country of residence; - o If there is U.S. source income; or - If there are indications of "sophisticated tax planning or avoidance."
+- If FBAR penalties have been previously assessed against the taxpayer or if the taxpayer has previously received an FBAR warning letter; - If the taxpayer has a financial interest or authority over a financial account(s) located outside his/her country of residence; - If the taxpayer has a financial interest in an entity or entities located outside his/her country of residence; - If there is U.S. source income; or - If there are indications of "sophisticated tax planning or avoidance."

-Downsides of Streamlined Compliance Procedure
+Downsides of Streamlinec Compliance Procedure

-- The new procedure provides no protection from the risk of criminal prosecution - Once a submission is made if the IRS determines that the Streamlined Compliance Procedure is not appropriate, the taxpayer may not participate in the Offshore Voluntary Disclosure Program (OVDP) - It is not a DIY project, and will require substantial legal and accounting fees to produce: - o 3 years of tax returns and 6 years of FBARs - An analysis to determine whether or not the client has criminal exposure which makes the streamlined procedure problematic - Does not appear to be available to participants in earlier programs
+- The new procedure provides no protection from the risk of criminal prosecution - Once a submission is made if the IRS determines that the Streamlined Compliance Procedure is not appropriate, the taxpayer may not participate in the Offshore Voluntary Disclosure Program (OVDP) - It is not a DIY project, and will require substantial legal and accounting fees to produce: - 3 years of tax returns and 6 years of FBARs - An analysis to determine whether or not the client has criminal exposure which makes the streamlined procedure inadvisable